Our Favorite Reasons to Travel to Sicily with VBT

 The Local Cuisine

 The region has a long history of producing a variety of noted cuisines and wines due to the diversity in cultural history and perfect climate—we’ve even heard some refer to the region as “God’s Kitchen”.
-We’ve added a new lunch at a local farm in Ognina, where we’ll picnic on the private grounds of a local family and learn about the native cherry tomatoes or ‘pomodoro Pachino’—which take their name from the nearby town of Pachino, where they were grown for the first time.
+Travelers will get to enjoy an included lunch at a family-run farm in Ognina, where we’ll picnic on the private grounds and learn about the native cherry tomatoes or ‘pomodoro Pachino’—which take their name from the nearby town of Pachino.
 Also included on this tour are stops at a Masserie, a local farm that prepares delicious pizza and empanadas, and an exclusive tour of the Antica Dolceria Bonajuto chocolate factory—which has processed cocoa seeds according to old Aztecan techniques since the late 1800’s.
 While staying in Noto we’ll pick borage, wild fennel, lemons and oranges on our hotel’s estate, and then take them to the kitchen to prepare a Sicilian recipe under the guidance of our chef.
-“The food and eating establishments VBT selected were beyond description and always served fresh and outstanding food,” said a VBT traveler after returning from a trip last May.
+“The food and eating establishments VBT selected were beyond description and always served fresh and outstanding food,” said a VBT traveler after returning from their trip.

 Sicily has a very rich history that is distinct from other areas of Italy.
 Since 750BC the island has been courted by the Greeks, refined by the Romans and influenced by the Moors.
 “We forget how young our own country is when walking in cities with history that is over 2,500 years old,” remembered a VBT traveler who visited last spring.
 Travelers on this trip will stay in a restored 19th century residence, explore fishing village founded in the 16th century and visit the ruins of Noto Antica—a town destroyed in an earthquake in 1693 that was once one of Sicily’s wealthiest and most beautiful towns.
 We’ll also venture to Ragusa Ibla—listed as a UNESCO World Site for its Baroque palaces and churches— and stroll along the pedestrian streets to discover the incredible architectural beauty.